 Editor’s Note: Our recurring “Portrait of the Artist” playlist series pays homage to the artists responsible for the most inspired and indispensable discographies of all time.
 We hope you enjoy these tributes, and stay tuned for many more to come.

-Quentin Harrison’s forthcoming book ‘Record Redux: Carly Simon’ will be available via Amazon this April, and follows the recently released second edition of his acclaimed ‘Record Redux: Spice Girls’ available to order here.
+Quentin Harrison’s latest book ‘Record Redux: Carly Simon’ is available via Amazon and his official store, and follows the recently released second edition of his acclaimed ‘Record Redux: Spice Girls’ available to order here.

 Don't do it.

 Don't read the name Carly Simon and immediately place her in the box of 1970s nostalgia.
 Granted, one could forgive you, if you're only familiar with a clutch of her initial hits from the decade that includes “Anticipation,” “You're So Vain,” or “Haven't Got Time for the Pain.”
 Rather, look past those staples into the broader catalog that has, both consciously and unconsciously, shaped the singer-songwriter approach―for both men and women.